-One of the smallest categories of attachment takers is the compact tool carrier.
+One of the smallest categories of attachment takers is the compact walk-behind tool carriers.
 Some units even have a gas engine or an electric variant.
 Sometimes called mini skid steers, compact utility loaders or stand-on track loaders depending on the manufacturer, compact tool carriers personify the big power and small footprint trend of compact equipment.
 Even more so, over the last 20-plus years, compact tool carriers have morphed from wheeled, medium-power supplemental equipment to track-driven, spec heavy jobsite project leaders.
 The size, power and versatility of compact tool carriers have significantly increased sales over the decades.

 Today, manufacturers such as Toro, Kubota, Ditch Witch, Wacker Neuson, Kanga and Vermeer are all selling compact tool carriers.
 Think of them as skid steers or track loaders without a cab.
 They use a similar universal quick-attachment plate (some can even wield a skid steer quick-attach plate), they come on wheels and tracks and they have a zero turning radius that’s ideal for tight quarters.
 Buyers have a bevy of options: stand-on and walk-behind units; hydraulic flow rates from 8 to 16 gpm; gas, diesel and electric engines; wheels or dedicated track undercarriages; and a zillion different attachments (buckets, breakers, brooms, blades, backhoes and box scrapers, and that’s just the Bs).